 To be eligible for Covered Services, you must be enrolled and covered under the Contract.
-To be eligible to enroll as a Member you must meet the eligibility criteria listed below:
+To be eligible to enroll as a Member you must meet the eligibility criteria listed below or as otherwise required by the Washington Health Benefit Exchange, such as:

 - 1. The primary Member must currently live in the Service Area; - 2.
 Be a Qualified Individual eligible for coverage through the Exchange; - 3.
-Not be eligible for coverage under an employer group health or medical contract, unless determined eligible by the Exchange; and - 4.
+Not be eligible for coverage under an employer group health or medical contract; and - 4.
 Not be eligible for Medicare on the date coverage begins.